nhhor/prioritacts/README.md

 - [![Netlify Status](https://api.netlify.com/api/v1/badges/cbab0bb9-22ce-42bc-87ad-3326734d60f9/deploy-status)](https://app.netlify.com/sites/prioritacts/deploys)

 ## Description:

-This project was made as part of a capstone coding project for Noah Horwitz, a student at _[Epicodus](http://www.epicodus.com)_, a vocational school for technology careers based in Portland, OR.
-The project is designed to take a user's Google contacts, have the user be able to assign important contacts with a desired interaction frequency, track their last interaction(s) with each contact, and sort their contact list so contacts that have a high desired frequency but no last-interaction within that frequency are highlighted and moved to the top of the contact list.
+This web app was made as part of a capstone coding project for Noah Horwitz, graduating student at _[Epicodus](http://www.epicodus.com)_, a vocational school for technology careers based in Portland, OR.

+*Problem:* Your Google contacts are only ever sorted alphabetically, and knowing the last time you interacted with a contact is impossible at a glance, and inconvenient at best.

+**Solution:** A web-app that securely/seamlessly connects with your Google Contacts, allows a user to set a desired frequency which they wish to communicate with a contact, allows a user to log their most recent interaction, and then sort the user's contacts by priority since last interaction. *Welcome to Prioritacts, your Contacts ...
+Prioritized.*

 ## Demo:
 |Prioritacts Example Gif|